silassenno/sevensamurai7/readme.txt

 This is a simple web app called seven samurai.
-It helps user organize their tasks by tagging every task with a suitable samurai.
+It helps user organize their tasks by tagging every task with a suitable samurai task.

-Adjustment commit

-test adjustment pls change

-Adjustment 3 - 5 test
-Adjusment 4

-Test cinco

-commititdo